Lens, the world's most popular Kubernetes IDE, has found a new home at Mirantis

 Lens is quickly becoming a Big Deal(TM).
-Available on Github under the MIT license, Lens has seen blistering widespread adoption since its launch as an open source project this March.
-With a growing community of 40,000+ users and 7,300+ stargazers on GitHub, it is one of the top trending open source projects in the cloud-native ecosystem.
-(According to publicly available data, some of the largest companies in the world are using Lens to accelerate their Kubernetes efforts at scale, including Apple, Rakuten, Zendesk, TIM, and Adobe.)
+Available on Github under the MIT license, Lens has seen blistering widespread adoption since its launch as an open source project this past March.
+With a growing community of 40,000+ users and 7,300+ stargazers on GitHub, it is already one of the top trending open source projects in the cloud-native ecosystem.
+(According to publicly available data, some of the largest companies in the world are using Lens Kubernetes IDE to accelerate their Kubernetes efforts at scale, including Apple, Rakuten, Zendesk, TIM, and Adobe.)

 So what's the big fuss?
 Kubernetes has a dashboard, right?
-Well, yes, but it's not really designed to give you the functionality Lens does, including:
+Well, yes, but it's not really designed to give you the functionality that Lens does, including:

 - Context-aware terminal includes a version of kubectl that is always API-compatible with your cluster and in the right context, even as you switch from one cluster to another.